Initiative Petition

 After an initiative petition is drafted, it goes through a lengthy process which can include various legal challenges.
 To qualify for the ballot, a citizen-initiated statutory amendment requires signatures of registered voters equal to 8 percent of the votes cast at the last general election for the Office of Governor (currently 92,262 signatures based on the 2022 gubernatorial election), while a constitutional amendment requires 15 percent (currently 172,993 signatures).
 Citizens also have the power to repeal legislation via veto referendum.
 Once a petition has been determined to have a sufficient number of signatures and meets all other requirements, the Governor has the authority to call a special election to decide the petition or to place it on the ballot at the time of the next primary or general election.

 An initiative petition (SQ 787) was launched in 2016 to lengthen the time period to gather signatures for initiative petitions from 90 days to one year, but it failed to gather enough signatures to qualify for the ballot.
-Some legislators in recent sessions have introduced bills that would make it harder to place initiative petitions on the ballot by raising the signature threshold or by requiring that the signature threshold be met in every Congressional district or county.
+In 2024, legislators passed two bills that will make it harder for initiative petitions to qualify for the ballot: SB 518 raised the filing fee and added more stringent requirements for matching signatures to voter registration records, while HB 1105 extended the period when challengers can file protests from two weeks to 90 days.
+Legislators in recent sessions have also introduced bills to require that the signature threshold be met in every Congressional district or county.